nothings/stb/tests/oversample/README.md

 draw it at different subpixel positions with a GPU, you will get either the exact same result (if you use point-sampling on the texture) or linear filtering.
-Linear filtering will cause a sub-pixel positioned bitmap to blur further, causing a visible desharpening of the character.
-(And, since the character wasn't hinted, it was already blurrier than a hinted one would be, and not it gets even more blurry.)
+Linear filtering will cause a sub-pixel positioned bitmap to blur further, causing a visible de-sharpening of the character.
+(And, since the character wasn't hinted, it was already blurrier than a hinted one would be, and now it gets even more blurry.)

 You can avoid this by caching multiple variants of a character which